AkiharaHoshina/HoshinekoFM/README.md

 # Hoshineko File Manager

 Hoshineko File Manager is a modern, "Performance-First" file manager built using Material 3 Design, Electron, and React.
-The Hoshineko file explorer is a modification and reconstruction of bhimio1's material-3-file-explorer project.
+The Hoshineko file explorer is a modification and reconstruction of [bhimio1](https://github.com/bhimio1)'s [material-3-file-explorer](https://github.com/bhimio1/material-3-file-explorer) project.
 This project was initiated because the original repository is no longer actively maintained, and we aimed to develop a file manager fully compliant with Material 3 Design standards.

 ## Features

 - **Material Design 3 Interface**: sleek, modern UI with dynamic theming.
-- **Performance First**: Reconfigured file list processing mechanism utilizing technologies such as virtualized lists.
+- **Performance First**:A file list processing mechanism refactored based on technologies like virtual lists, though frankly speaking, the performance is still limited by Electron and the web interface.
 - **Tabs**: Tabbed navigation support.
 - **Omnibar**: Unified search and address bar, compatible with fd and standard shell commands.
 - **Built-in Terminal Emulator**: Built-in terminal emulator support.